What is Short Selling

 The term “Short Selling” originated in the stock market.
 A few years back, a person loaned stocks from his broker in order to sell them, and attempted to make a profit.
-Today the term “Going Short”, or just “shorting”, was adopted in the Australia trading world, and it means selling an instrument.
+Today the term “Going Short”, or just “shorting”, has been adopted in the trading world, and it means selling an instrument.
 Respectively, buying an instrument is called “Going Long”, or just “Long”.

 Advantages of Short Selling